-Classifying heuristics into two linguistic labels and assigning membership functions such as s-shaped and zshaped for each of the linguistic value.
+Classifying heuristics into two linguistic labels and assigning membership functions such as left sigmoid and right sigmoid for each of the linguistic value.
 Each of these heuristic is classified into linguistic labels as "Phishing" and "Legitimate".
-Equation (1) and (2) are two membership functions "s-shaped" and "z-shaped".
 Based on experimental results and statistics from the dataset of 11,660 phishing sites, membership functions are calculated as follows: